aseldawy/pigeon/README.markdown

 How to use
 ==========
-To use SPig in your Pig scripts, you need to REGISTER the jar file in your Pig script.
+To use Pigeon in your Pig scripts, you need to REGISTER the jar file in your Pig script.
 Then you can use the spatial functionality in your script as you cdo with normal functionality.
-Here are some simple examples on how to use SPig.
+Here are some simple examples on how to use Pigeon.

 Let's say you have a trajectory in the form (latitude, longitude, timestamp).
 We need to for a Linestring out of this trajectory when points in this linestring are sorted